This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child plenty of liquids.
 Liquids help prevent dehydration.
 Ask how much liquid your child should drink each day.
 Give your child water, juice, or broth instead of sports drinks.
-He may also need an oral rehydration solution (ORS).
+He or she may also need an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
-Ask your child's healthcare provider where you can get ORS.
+Ask your child's healthcare provider where you can get an ORS.

 - Give your child soft foods.
 These include cooked cereal, rice, mashed potatoes, applesauce, or soup.
 Do not serve foods that are sour or hard to chew.
 This can cause an increase in saliva and make your child's pain worse.

 - Help your child rest.
 Your child should rest as much as possible and get plenty of sleep.

 - Apply ice.
 Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your child's swollen glands for 15 to 20 minutes every hour as directed.